jacksmithxyz/personal-website/content/blog/c-pointers.md

 When I manipulate a value inside of this function, I am manipulating it with `*`.
 So this means I am actually getting the value stored at the address and directly manipulating it.

 Null pointers are basically pointers which contain `NULL` as a value.
 Null like in most other programming languages represents the absence of a value.
 In C, it seems like this acts like a special value.
 For example doing `int *p = NULL;` isn't really assigning any value - `NULL` is not a memory address pointing to a value of type int as it suggests, so this is what makes it a special kind of value.
 It is used to create a pointer which points to "nothing".

-Questions:

-Why do we have to do it like this?
-Why *can't* i just manipulate `i` directly instead?
-How come I designate a type with `*p` but then using it `*p` doesn't mean the address but means the value?